Frequently Asked Questions

 ): Create a file named.env

-in the root of your project (fastify-vonage-whatsapp/.env
+in your project root (fastify-vonage-whatsapp/.env

 PORT